5.5.4 A Pragmatic View of Chatbots: Part 4

 The Text-World of Chatbots

-Hinton seems to be of the opinion that chatbots ‘understand’ because these systems are able to generate fluent text streams that are often conceptually coherent over more domains of knowledge than a large group of people could acquire in many lifetimes.
-My intuition is that we should not equate fluent text production to a machine with human-like comprehension.
-We should also be careful to distinguish fluency of bot output from incisiveness, usefulness, applicability and accuracy.
+Hinton seems to believe that chatbots ‘understand’ because these systems can generate fluent text streams that are often conceptually coherent over more domains of knowledge than a large group of people could acquire in many lifetimes.
+My intuition is that we should not equate fluent text production by a machine with human-like comprehension.
+We should also be careful to distinguish fluency of bot output from incisiveness, usefulness, applicability, and accuracy.
 The modern chatbot is clearly a master of syntax.
-The more interesting issue is it also a master of semantics?
-If you accept that meaning can be understood merely in terms of use as the later Wittgenstein, would have had us believe when he invented the idea of language games, then you might indeed think that chatbots tend towards mastery of semantics.
-However you will also have to accept that long strings of numbers, with no connection to the world can also encode meaning.
-Personally I feel that a crucial part of language learning in children involves the use of ostensive definition (also see my previous remarks) and biological embodiment in the world.

-A more pragmatic way to view the chatbot is a text generating machine that can indeed act as a tool to generate erudite text ‘games’.
-It might also help to consider the Chinese Room argument proposed in 1980 by the philosopher John Searle and summarised, as follows in the Stanford Encyclopedia of Philosophy:
+A more pragmatic way to view the chatbot is as a text generating machine that can indeed act as a tool to generate erudite text ‘games’.
+It might also help to consider the Chinese Room argument proposed in 1980 by the philosopher John Searle and summarised, as follows, in the Stanford Encyclopedia of Philosophy:

-“Imagine a native English speaker who knows no Chinese locked in a room full of boxes of Chinese symbols (a data base) together with a book of instructions for manipulating the symbols (the program).
+“Imagine a native English speaker who knows no Chinese locked in a room full of boxes of Chinese symbols (a database) together with a book of instructions for manipulating the symbols (the program).
 Imagine that people outside the room send in other Chinese symbols which, unknown to the person in the room, are questions in Chinese (the input).
 And imagine that by following the instructions in the program the man in the room is able to pass out Chinese symbols which are correct answers to the questions (the output).
-The program enables the person in the room to pass the Turing Test for understanding Chinese but he does not understand a word of Chinese”
+The program enables the person in the room to pass the Turing Test for understanding Chinese but he does not understand a word of Chinese”.

 Hinton might be confusing novel and much more versatile ways to store and retrieve information with understanding.
 However, if human memory and understanding involves some kind of associative learning, particularly when abstract concepts (like epistemology) are encountered, Hinton may indeed be making a legitimate metaphoric or algorithmic connection. (see my previous comments on human reasoning).
-Indeed the announcement of Nobel prize committee specifically mentions ‘associative memory’ in relation to the dynamical Hopfield Neural Network of 1982 which is an early precursor of today’s Transformer Models.
+Indeed, the announcement of the Nobel Prize committee specifically mentions ‘associative memory’ in relation to the dynamical Hopfield Neural Network of 1982 which is an early precursor of today’s Transformer Models.